There’s still a little fog in the harbor leftover from this weekend. The end.

 - Chipotle yogurt sauce

-Add the chipotle chilis along with 1 tablespoon of the adobo sauce to a bowl with the rest of the ingredients.
+- Add the chipotle chilis along with 1 tablespoon of the adobo sauce to a bowl with the rest of the ingredients for the sauce.
 Stir to combine.
+Cover with plastic wrap and refrigerate until ready to use.

-Once the sauté mixture has cooled, combine it with the ground turkey meat in a large mixing bowl.
+- Transfer the ground turkey, corn, and black beans to a large mixing bowl.
+Once the sauté mixture has cooled, add it to the bowl.
 Use your hands to mix the meat and sautéed veggies together.
 Form three burger patties.

-Flip the burgers and cook them on the other side until the burgers feel firm when poked and are cooked all the way through, another few minutes.
+- Flip the burgers and cook them on the other side until the burgers feel firm when poked and are cooked all the way through, another few minutes.
+Burgers are cooked through once they reach and internal temperature of 165 degrees Fahrenheit or higher.
+To check for doneness, insert a meat thermometer into the center of the burgers.

 Somthing’s missing, something’s missing….oh yeah, the wine!